 Once your German Shepherd has mastered basic commands, you can progress to advanced training techniques to challenge their intelligence and keep them mentally stimulated.

-• Leash Training: German Shepherds are strong, so start leash training early to ensure they walk nicely without pulling.
+• leash Training: German Shepherds are strong, so start leash training early to ensure they walk nicely without pulling.

 • Advanced Commands: Try teaching them more complex tasks or commands like retrieve, scent work, or agility exercises.